 Manufacturers that make qualified investments for industrial expansion or industrial revitalization may be eligible for the Manufacturing Investment Tax Credit.
-The term "manufacturing" means any business activity whose first two digits of its North American Industry Classification System (NAICS) Code are 31, 32 or 33 or whose six-digit code is 21-1112.
+The tax credit is limited to businesses engaged primarily in a business activity whose first two digits of its North American Industry Classification System (NAICS) Code are 31, 32 or 33 or whose six-digit code is 211112.